Badrshaba/jobTask/README.md

 * Create, edit, and delete products via a secure admin interface.
 * Image input accepts URL only.
 * Connected directly to API endpoints.
+* Forms are powered by **React Hook Form** for better performance and validation handling.

 ---